kippari2/LS08/README.md

-# LS08
+# My mods
-All of my LS08 mods, modding tools and other documentation.
+Mods by me.
+Basic and scripted.